ejones77/432_final_project/README.md

 }
 ```

+the .env file helps with tests locally.
+The GCP secret ensures that the program can actually run on the production db

-gcp needs a service account with access to secrets management for this to work.
+GCP needs a service account with access to secrets management for this to work.

 ## Set up -- postgres

 - In a GCP project, create a VM instance under the Compute Engine
-- Start the machine with a container using the image `marketplace.gcr.io/google/postgresql15:latest`
+- Start the machine without a container.
-- This [tutorial](https://joncloudgeek.com/blog/deploy-postgres-container-to-compute-engine/) helped set up the necessary configurations for the VM (up to the point where they talk about db migrations)
+- This [tutorial](https://joncloudgeek.com/blog/deploy-postgres-container-to-compute-engine/) helped set up the necessary configurations for the VM (up to the point where they talk about db migrations) -- the firewall rules are key here.
 - Instead of using the pre-built Google container, we are submitting a custom container with PostGIS enabled.
     - this is to allow for geocoding in the database when executing queries.